Ambedkar Nagar district

 Ambedkar Nagar district is one of the 75 districts of the Indian state of Uttar Pradesh.
 This district is a part of Ayodhya division in the Awadh region of the state.
 This district was established on 29 September 1995 by carving out parts of the erstwhile Faizabad district (now Ayodhya district).
 It was created by the then Chief Minister Mayawati and named in memory of B. R. Ambedkar, who worked for the advancement of the depressed classes.
+Hindi and Awadhi are the most widely spoken languages in the district.
 The total area of Ambedkar Nagar district is 2350 Sq.
 Km.

 Geography

 Topography

 Ambedkar Nagar is located on the north-eastern part of Uttar Pradesh, part of Awadh region.
 It lies between 26° 09' N to 26° 40' N latitudes and 82° 12' E to 83° 05' E longitudes.
 It is bounded on the north by Basti and Sant Kabir Nagar districts, on the north-east by Gorakhpur district, on the south by Sultanpur district, on the west by Ayodhya district, on the east by Azamgarh district, and on the south east by Shahganj tehsil of Jaunpur district.
 The total area of the district is 2,520 km2.
 The total length of the district from east to west is approximately 75 km and the breadth from north to south is about 42 km.

 The district of Ambedkar Nagar forms a part of the central Ganga basin.
 The soils of the Ambedkar Nagar district are alluvium.

 The Sarayu river is the main river and is located at the northern boundary of the district.
 The Tanda, Rajesultanpur, Ramnagar and Baskhari blocks are located along this river and use its water for irrigation.
 Irrigation in the Baskhari block is also from Lake Devhat, the Rajesultanpur Lake and the Hanswar Lake.
 Lake Darvan provides water in the Katehari block.
 The Akbarpur, Bhiti, Bhiyaon, and Jalalpur blocks depend upon smaller rivers and seasonal streams.
 The city of Akbarpur is situated on the banks of the River Tons (Tamsa), which divides the city into the two parts Akbarpur and Shahzadpur, with the latter being the main commercial centre of the city.